hithmast/mdelh/README.md

 - **Rate Limiting**: Adheres to API rate limits of up to 45 calls per minute and 1,500 calls per hour.
 - **CSV Output**: Saves query results to a CSV file in the `results` folder.
 - **User Interrupt Handling**: Prompts the user to decide whether to continue or exit when an error occurs or when interrupted.
-- **Device Inventory Querying**: Query and export software inventory information for specified devices
+- **Device Inventory Querying**: Query and export software inventory information for specified devices.
+- **Email Querying**: Queries device events based on email addresses.
-- **Robust Error Handling**: Custom exception classes for different API error scenarios
+- **Robust Error Handling**: Custom exception classes for different API error scenarios.
-- **Flexible Input Processing**: Support for both IOC processing and device inventory queries
+- **Flexible Input Processing**: Support for both IOC processing and device inventory queries.
-- **Windows Compatibility**: Special event loop policy for Windows systems
+- **Windows Compatibility**: Special event loop policy for Windows systems.

 ## Prerequisites

-- Python 3.6 or higher
+- Python 3.7 or higher
 - Required libraries: `aiohttp`, `dateutil`, `pytz`, `aiofiles`, `argparse`

 Install the required libraries using: